SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Picture this, the grid goes down, you need to bug out, you have no food or you lose your can opener.
 You can use a knife, but constantly using your knife to open cans will dull it and you risk cutting yourself.

-Over at Back Door Survival, Gaye explains how you can use items that you wouldn't think of to open a can.
-This is just great if you are camping and have no tools.
+Actually, you can use items that you wouldn't think of to open a can.
+This is just great if you are camping and you don't have the right tools.

 This is an "I never knew that" moment.
 Well, at least that's what I said to my self.
 Added bonus, there is nothing to add to your camping gear or bug out bag.